Battle of Crete: Evacuation, 28 May – 1 June

-From 28 May – 1 June, troops were embarked for Egypt, most being lifted from Sfakia on the south coast, where about 6,000 troops were rescued on the night of 29/30 May but the force was attacked by Luftwaffe dive bombers on the voyage back and suffered many losses.
-About 4,000 men were withdrawn from Heraklion on the night of 28/29 May, on the next night 1,500 soldiers were taken away by four destroyers and during the night of 31 May/1 June another 4,000 men were lifted.
+From 28 May – 1 June, troops were embarked for Egypt, most being lifted from Sfakia on the south coast.
+More than 4,000 troops were rescued from Heraklion on the night of 28/29 May but that naval force was attacked for hours by Luftwaffe dive bombers on the voyage back, suffering ships sunk and damaged with numerous casualties among naval personnel and troops.
+About 6,000 men were withdrawn by cruisers and destroyers from Sfakia on the night of 29 May.
+Two destroyers carried another 1,400 soldiers away on the night of the 30/31st.
+During the night of 31 May, Cunningham sent the cruiser Phoebe with four smaller vessels to transport more than 3,500 troops to Alexandria.
 About 18,600 men of the 32,000 British troops on the island were evacuated; 12,000 British and Dominion troops and thousands of Greeks were still on Crete when the island came under German control on 1 June.

 Surrender

 Colonel Campbell, the commander at Rethymno, was forced to surrender his contingent.
 Rethymno fell and on the night of 30 May, German motorcycle troops linked up with the Italian troops who had landed on Sitia.
 On 1 June, the remaining 5,000 defenders at Sfakia surrendered.
 By the end of December, about 500 Commonwealth troops remained at large on the island.
 While scattered and disorganised, these men and the partisans harassed German troops for long after the withdrawal.